gdrosos/iac-bug-study-artifact/README.md

 and prints the following table in the standard output:

 ```
-Distribution of system state requirements of state dependent bugs:
+Distribution of system state requirements of state dependent bugs with unmanaged state:
 ----------------------------------------
 Requirements  Frequency
-     Service         79
+        File         52
-        File         60
+     Service         40
-       Other         51
+       Other         20
-     Package         33
+ IaC Runtime         18
- IaC Runtime         19
+     Package         16
  Remote host          9
 ```